developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to Use the Recent Apps Key to access recently launched applications.

-- If the value ***Off*** is chosen, then the Recent Apps Key is ignored, and hence the Device User will not be allowed to access recently launched applications.
+- If the value ***Off*** is chosen, the Recent Apps Key is ignored and the Device User is NOT allowed to access recently launched applications using that method.

-- If the value ***On*** is chosen, then the Recent Apps Key is honored, and hence the Device User is allowed to access recently launched applications.
+- If the value ***On*** is chosen, the Recent Apps Key is functional, allowing the Device User access recently launched applications.

 ### General UI Configuration - Use of Split Screen Mode